EthanTreg/Spectrum-Machine-Learning/README.md

 All have the optional argument `--config_path`, which is the path to the configuration file,
 default is `../config.yaml`.

-`spectrum_fit.py` can take tha additional optional argument `--tests`, which determines if PyXspec tests should be used, default is True.

 ## 4 Analysis Tools

 There are several functions included that can help with training the network and